mvvrus/ActiveSession/MVVrus.AspNetCore.ActiveSession/README.md

     }
 ````

-#### Passing in URL an external runner identifier serialized into a string
+#### Passing an external runner identifier serialized to a string in the URL

 The example contains the following steps: